instayu/html-5-calander/YUI-3.5.0-Change-History-Rollup.md

 * 2531329 Rename Y.Selection to Y.EditorSelection (or something)
 * 2531577 Plugin.EditorBR works incorrectly in IE
 * 2531615 Newline breaks <br> replaced with <wbr> in IE8 [bz 5242614]
-* 2531329 - Breaking change: Bug #2531329 changed the old Y.Selection to Y.EditorSelection.
+* 2531329 - Breaking change, more below:

+Bug #2531329 changed the old Y.Selection to Y.EditorSelection.
+This has been aliased until 3.6.0, bug #2531659
-  This has been aliased until 3.6.0, bug #2531659 created to track that change.
+created to track that change.

 Escape Change History